maurasweeney1/334_todo_app/README.md

 ## How to Contribute
 1. Pull the latest code: git pull origin main
 2. Make your changes
+3. Stage your changes: git add .
-3. Commit: git commit -m "describe what you did"
+4. Commit: git commit -m "describe what you did"
-4. Push: git push origin main
+5. Push: git push origin main
-5. Check GitHub Actions to confirm CI passed
+6. Check GitHub Actions to confirm CI passed